 If it’s friends or a special someone, recall how you met and all the fun you had with each other.
 Ask yourself what sparked the attraction/interest and brought you together.
 If it’s parents or other family members that you feel alienated from, remember a few happy moments you had together and think about all the good traits and talents you inherited from them.

 Just think about it.
 Can we really truly and fully understand another person?
 Everyone has a unique perspective on life and the world.
 Many people share similar beliefs and values, but it’s still impossible to see the world through someone else’s eyes.

 We can only understand those around us from our own perspective.
-And our differences in perception and personality are what makes life diverse and interesting.
+And our differences in perception and personality are what make life diverse and interesting.
 After all, opposites attract, remember?
-I bet that if you meet a person who is extremely similar to you in terms of personality, behavior and way of thinking, you will most probably get bored or irritated quickly.
+I bet that if you meet a person who is extremely similar to you in terms of personality, behavior, and way of thinking, you will most probably get bored or irritated quickly.

 Fight self-absorption and cultivate empathy

-Very often, the feeling of being detached from other people comes from being overly self-absorbed.
+Very often, the feeling of being alienated from other people comes from being overly self-absorbed.
 And here, I’m not talking about narcissists and sociopaths.

-Anyone can be a little too focused on their own feelings and thoughts.
+Anyone can focus on their own feelings and thoughts a little too much.
 It can stem from one’s personality traits or mental illness.
 For example, it often happens to introverts and overthinkers, as well as anxious and depressed people.
-A constant negative self-talk is a form of self-absorption too.
+Constant negative self-talk is a form of self-absorption too.